 Nevertheless, despite all of that, a large portion of you probably use identical reasoning to support your favorite alternative remedy.
 Based on what I see in the comments, most of you probably have some “cure for the common cold” or other pseudoscientific practice that you cling to dearly, and if I asked you for your evidence, you would respond with the exact same type of reasoning.
 Most prominently, you would give me anecdotes and cite blogs and Youtube videos.

 Further, on the off chance that someone reading this believes in the magic powers of turpentine, there is still almost certainly some other alternative practice that you think is nuts, even though it is supported by the exact same evidence base.
 For example, I used to know someone who believed in all manner of nonsense, from crystal healing to anti-vaccine conspiracy theories, but they drew the line at homeopathy.
 As I tried to explain to them, however, that doesn’t make sense because homeopathy has the same evidence base as things like crystal healing.
 In other words, when I asked them to give me evidence of crystal healing, they replied with blogs, Youtube videos, and anecdotes, yet they rejected homeopathy even though homeopathy is also “supported” by countless blogs, Youtube videos, and anecdotes.
 To try to make them grasp this paradox, I once asked them, “If homeopathy doesn’t work, then why do so many people claim to feel better after taking it?”
-They very correctly responded that those reports could be from placebo effects, total coincidences, regression to the mean, other medications, etc. In other words, when it wasn’t their pet belief, they had no problem seeing the flaws in the line of reasoning, but when it was their personal views at stake, suddenly cognitive biases clouded their vision and inhibited their ability to think logically.
+They very correctly responded that those reports could be from placebo effects, total coincidences, regression to the mean [technically a type of placebo effect], other medications, etc. In other words, when it wasn’t their pet belief, they had no problem seeing the flaws in the line of reasoning, but when it was their personal views at stake, suddenly cognitive biases clouded their vision and inhibited their ability to think logically.

 The point that I’m trying to make here is that your reasoning has to be consistent.
 Either anecdotes can establish causation or they can’t.
 You don’t get to pick and choose when you think that they work.
 In other words, if an anecdote, or even a collection of anecdotes, is actually sufficient grounds for saying that cannabis cures cancer, acupuncture works, vaccines cause autism, etc. then it must also be sufficient grounds for the effectiveness of homeopathy, miracle mineral solution, bleach enemas, turpentine, kerosene, gasoline, crystal healing, bloodletting, leaches, sacrificing to the sun god, and every other form of woo that has ever been proposed, because they all have anecdotes.
 If anecdotes actually can establish causation, then you have to believe in all of them.
 They can’t only establish causation when you want them to.
 That’s not how evidence works.

 To put that another way, if for any one of the thousands of alternative treatments that have ever existed, you are content to say, “the anecdotes could easily be from placebo effects or other factors,” then you must say that for all of the treatments.
 In other words, by acknowledging even once that the fact that someone took a treatment then got better is not good evidence that the treatment actually works, you have just universally acknowledged that anecdotes can’t establish causation.
-In other words, the logical syllogism, “someone took X, then got better, therefore X works” either works all the time or it never works.
+The logical syllogism, “someone took X, then got better, therefore X works” either works all the time or it never works.
 It can’t magically work when you want it to, then not work when you don’t want it to.

 The same thing is true for the admissibility of blogs and Youtube videos as evidence.
 If you asked me for evidence that turpentine is a cure-all, and I responded with an unsubstantiated Youtube video, you would very correctly demand actual data.
 It is inherently obvious that any crackpot can make a Youtube video and say whatever they want in it.
 To be clear, there are some Youtube videos, blogs, etc. that are packed with non-cherry-picked citations to the original peer-reviewed literature, and there is nothing wrong with linking to a source like that and saying, “this video gives a good explanation and cites the relevant literature.”
 That is, however, almost never what I see when it comes to conspiracy theories and alternative medicine.
 The sources that I see people use as evidence are nearly always just someone spouting nonsense as if they were stating facts, and citations to original studies are either non-existent or horrible cherry-picked.